pyari-k/pyari-k.github.io/_posts/2022-12-17-A-bit-more-on-Looker.md

 ### Clubbing both the data sources
 We will try to blend this data and make some visuals.
-For this, we need to import both the data sets.
-We can then use the blend option to join the data sources.
+To do this, we have to first import both the data sets.
+After that, We can use the blend option to join the data sources.
 In this case, when we configure the joins, we can use the `id` field to join the data sources because that is the column which is the common field which binds the data sources.

+A short descriptive video on the usage of blending data from multiple data sources is also linked [here](https://www.youtube.com/watch?v=oru7tWFdJqk).

-Images showing how this can be achieved is placed below.
+Images showing how this can be achieved is also placed below.

 Blending data
  ![_config.yml]({{ site.baseurl }}/images/looker_blend.png)